argoproj-labs/hera/docs/getting-started/walk-through/artifacts.md

     ...
 ```

-Specifying an Artifact in the inputs means the Kubernetes container running this script will mount Artifacts passed as
+Specifying an Artifact in the inputs means the Kubernetes container running this script will mount Artifacts that are
-arguments to `Steps` or `Tasks`.
-In this case, whatever artifact is passed in through the `message` argument is mounted
+passed as arguments to `Steps` or `Tasks`.
+In this case, whatever artifact is passed in through the `message` argument
-to the path `/tmp/message`.
+is mounted to the path `/tmp/message`.
 Here, we just want to echo what was in the artifact.

 ```py
 @script(inputs=Artifact(name="message", path="/tmp/message"))